DavidVollmers/Comfyg/README.md

 > Comfy configuration, settings and secrets management/distribution platform

-Comfyg is the answer to the question "Where do I store my configuration?
+Comfyg is the answer to the question *"Where do I store my configuration?
 Where my secrets?
-And what about settings I want to change at runtime?".
+And what about settings I want to change at runtime?"*.

 It is similar to [Azure App Configuration](https://learn.microsoft.com/en-us/azure/azure-app-configuration/overview), but also supports secrets, settings and change detection.